ravinderkumard/ravinderkumard/README.md

 ---

 ## 🧑‍💻 About Me
-🚀 **Principal Engineer & Solution Architect** with 14+ years of experience building resilient, scalable backend systems and cloud-native platforms.
+🚀 **Principal Engineer & Sr. Solution Architect** with 14+ years of experience building resilient, scalable backend systems and cloud-native platforms.

 I specialize in **Java & Python backend development, AWS Cloud, microservices, and distributed systems**, with a strong track record of leading **digital transformation initiatives** across Financial Services, IoT, and E-commerce domains.
 My work focuses on re-architecting legacy systems into modern, high-performance solutions that align closely with business goals.